pagkly/Zed/Investopedia3/Unbundling.md

 ## Example of Unbundling

 When a company unbundles, it may maintain a significant percentage of ownership in the new firm(s).
-In 2001, Cisco unbundled a division that became Andiamo, but it retained some ownership because it wanted to be involved in the development of a new [product line](https://www.investopedia.com/terms/p/product-line.asp) that would give it a [competitive advantage](https://www.investopedia.com/terms/c/competitive_advantage.asp).
+In 2001, Cisco unbundled a division that became Andiamo, but it retained some ownership because it wanted to be involved in the development of a new [[product line]](https://www.investopedia.com/terms/p/product-line.asp) that would give it a [[competitive advantage]](https://www.investopedia.com/terms/c/competitive_advantage.asp).